codepusher-platform/github-app-auth-helper/README.md

-# GitHub App Access Token Fetcher
+# GitHub App Access Token Helper

 This Node.js script is designed to fetch an access token for a GitHub App using GitHub App authentication.
 The script utilizes the `@octokit/auth-app` library for creating GitHub App authentication and the `node-fetch` library for making HTTP requests.